tmcgilchrist/ghuntley/content/notes/agile-ceremonies.md

 - re-assesses the relative priority of stories
 - creating new user stories in response to newly discovered needs
 - correct estimates in light of newly discovered information

+# standup

+## agenda

+- do you need help from someone? ask
+- how could folks help you? share
+- are we going to meet the sprint commitment? any concerns or risks